Table of Contents[Hide][Show]

 Modern tent designs allow the best of both worlds with large, yet easy to set up tents.
 These tents can be set up in 30 seconds to two minutes and would be great for camping with families or groups.

-This even bigger 9-person tent also sets up in about a minute.
-It has great ventilation and is big enough to fit two queen size air mattresses (though really, air mattresses are totally camping cheating!).
-Also a great choice for a drive-in trip or to keep with an RV for extra space.
+We used to have and loved this smaller 9-person tent from the same brand.
+It also sets up in about a minute.
+It has excellent ventilation and is big enough to fit two queen size air mattresses (though really, air mattresses are totally camping cheating!).

 The backpacking tent above is really budget friendly but if you want a bigger tent that doesn’t break the budget, there are some great options.